 After completing the processing of the nebula, the RGB stars, which had been processed independently to preserve their natural colours, were seamlessly reintegrated using the excellent script developed by Mike Cranfield and Bill Blanshan.

-Click on the image for full resolution version, or go to the Gallery section for complete exposure details.
+Click on the images for full resolution versions, or go to the Gallery section for complete exposure details.

 Image processing: Pixinsight.